Weston Museum

 Weston Museum is a museum in Weston-super-Mare, North Somerset, England.
 It was established in 1861.
-It is home to North Somerset Council museum collection with exhibits relating to Weston-super-Mare and the surrounding area from 400 million years ago to the present day.
+It is home to Weston Town Council museum collection with exhibits relating to Weston-super-Mare and the surrounding area from 400 million years ago to the present day.

 History

 Weston Museum was founded in 1861 by William Mable.
 A shoemaker by trade, Mable came to Weston-super-Mare from London prior to the 1851 census.

 In 1851 the Reverend R Warre instigated an archaeological investigation of the camp of Celtic Britons on Worlebury Hill.
 Mable was fascinated by the excavations but was disappointed that the findings were transported to the museum at Taunton thereby not allowing local people to see them.

 He began to put together a collection of "specimens of natural history" with his aim being, "to secure a museum for the town of Weston, free to the public at all reasonable times".

 Following concern about the ill-educated donkey boys in the town, Mable opened a night school in rooms on the town's Carlton Street with the support of a Miss Salter.
 Here the boys could receive education and support.
 He was also sensitive to rapid changes taking place in the town and started to collect ephemera from times past.
 He amassed a collection too large for his workman's cottage and in 1861 he gave the collection to the president and committee of the Night School with the objective of it becoming the museum of the town, on the condition that a proper place was provided to display it.

 In 1863 he established the town's first museum in the Albert Memorial Hall, next to Emmanuel Church.
 The church had raised money to build a hall in memory of the late Prince Albert and the Night School collection moved in.
 One of his 'social betters' wrote a vindictive letter to the town's local newspaper, the Weston Mercury, asking why a mere cobbler should be allowed to run a museum, but others wrote of him as "an unusually intelligent working man".
 Four years later the hall was extended to include a workers' institute, superintendent's house, and museum.